 The New Zealand Film Commission is a crown entity working to grow the New Zealand film industry.

-We have a permanent staff of 21 and are based in Wellington.
+We have a permanent staff of 33 and are based in Wellington.
 We also have a number of staff members supporting us on fixed term contracts.

 Development and Production

-Strategy and Communications
+Strategy and Research

 Mladen is also responsible for the administration of co-production applications and works alongside Government agencies on the negotiation of new co-production agreements.
 Dominique manages and monitors royalty reports and film income from domestic and international distributors, sales agents and collection agencies.
-In addition, Janka manages the distribution of film income to investors and filmmakers once it has been collected by the NZFC.
+In addition, Catherine manages the distribution of film income to investors and filmmakers once it has been collected by the NZFC.

 Māori and Pasifika Stories

-Māori and Pasifika stories are unique to New Zealand and this strand is represented by staff in the key areas of Development and Production (Briar Grace-Smith), and Talent Development and Relationships (Whetu Fala).
+Māori and Pasifika stories are unique to New Zealand and this strand is represented by key NZFC staff Jasmin McSweeney, Karin Williams and Tracey Brown.
+Please feel free to contact any one of these staff members with any Māori and/or Pasifika-related enquiries.
 We are committed to a strategy that will advance the making of great Māori and Pasifika films for global audiences.